kpauljoseph/notesankify.github.io/docs/README.md

 ## My Setup

 - GoodNotes for notes.
-Although, NotesAnkify will work with any app as long as the notes are available as pdf files.
+Although, NotesAnkify will work with any app as long as the notes(with flashcards) are available as pdf files.
-- Add flashcards with the in-built flashcard template along with regular note pages.
+- Add flashcards with the in-built flashcard template(Goodnotes Standard Size Flashcard) along with regular note pages.
 - Automatic Backup to OneDrive.
 (GoodNotes and PDF)
 - Download backup folder with all notes and pdf files.
 - Run NotesAnkify on this downloaded folder to extract all flashcards and send it to Anki.